In the guide

 Welsh government animal gatherings guidance (opens in a new window) details the legal obligations for those people running an animal gathering as well providing essential supplementary advice for those attending an animal gathering in whatever capacity.
 For further information, please speak to the licensee or animal health inspector on duty during the gathering.

-It is a criminal offence to fail to comply with these provisions.
+It is a criminal offence to fail to comply with the Animal Gatherings (Wales) Order 2010.
 The maximum penalty is a fine and six months' imprisonment.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.